HKUST-OCTAD-LAB/AirTrafficSim/docs/source/tutorial/weather.md

                 )
 ```

-To use the historic weather database, set `weather_mode` to "ERA5".
+To use the historical weather database, set `weather_mode` to "ERA5".
 This will download the weather data in netCDF format to `data/weather/erea5/<environment name>/`.
 By default, it is an empty string `""` which will use the International Standard Atmosphere (ISA) for computation and assume 0 winds.

 ```{attention}

 Please ensure that the API key for the weather database from ECMWF Climate Data Store has been set up following [this guide](https://cds.climate.copernicus.eu/api-how-to) to set up .
 ```

-## Usage of historic weather data
+## Usage of al weather data

 The downloaded data will be loaded and for each timestep, AirTrafficSim will find the related temperature and wind data at the location and altitude of each aircraft.
 Then, the temperature temperature information difference with ISA will be used for further atmosphere condition calculation.